OpenTofu in Production: The First Year After the Fork

 Conclusion

-OpenTofu in 2024 is stable and growing reality.
-For new projects, it’s the reasonable default — free, community-governed, sufficient feature parity.
-Terraform migrations are trivial in most cases.
-Diverging features (state encryption) already give positive reasons to prefer OpenTofu beyond just license.
-Terraform remains valid but with commercial-first trajectory.
-For OSS community, the fork was healthy — showed open licenses are defensible, incentivising other vendors to think carefully.
+OpenTofu in production is stable and growing reality.
+For new projects, it is the reasonable default: free, Linux Foundation governance, sufficient feature parity with Terraform.
+Migrations from Terraform are trivial in most cases.
+Native state encryption already provides positive reasons to prefer OpenTofu beyond just the license.
+Terraform remains valid for those with a specific reason (active contract, HCP SaaS).
+For the open-source community, the fork was healthy: it showed open licenses are defensible.